 – Compare options for skin rejuvenation through the use of modern lasers and other skin tightening devices, fillers, injectables, and minimally invasive lifting techniques

-– Estimate which patient are better candidates for surgical rejuvenation versus which may benefit from non-invasive approaches
+– Estimate which patients are better candidates for surgical rejuvenation versus which may benefit from non-invasive approaches

 – Distinguish various face lifting techniques as they relate to anatomy